Weighted Parity-Check Codes for Channels with State and Asymmetric Channels: Abstract

 \section{Abstract}

-In this paper, we introduce a new class of codes, called weighted parity-check codes, where each parity-check bit has a weight that indicates its likelihood to be one (instead of fixing each parity-check bit to be zero).
-It is applicable to a wide range of settings, e.g. asymmetric channels, channels with state and/or cost constraints, and the Wyner-Ziv problem, and can provably achieve the capacity.
+\ifshortver In this paper, we introduce a new class of codes, called weighted parity-check codes, where each parity-check bit has a weight that indicates its likelihood to be one (instead of fixing each parity-check bit to be zero).
+It is applicable to a wide range of settings, e.g. asymmetric channels, channels with state and/or cost constraints, and can provably achieve the capacity.
 For the channel with state (Gelfand-Pinsker) setting, the proposed coding scheme has two advantages compared to the nested linear code.
 First, it achieves the capacity of any channel with state (e.g. asymmetric channels).
+Second, simulation results show that the proposed code achieves a smaller error rate compared to the nested linear code. \else In this paper, we introduce a new class of codes, called weighted parity-check codes, where each parity-check bit has a weight that indicates its likelihood to be one (instead of fixing each parity-check bit to be zero).
+It is applicable to a wide range of settings, e.g. asymmetric channels, channels with state and/or cost constraints, and the Wyner-Ziv problem, and can provably achieve the capacity.
+For the channels with state (Gelfand-Pinsker) setting, the proposed coding scheme has two advantages compared to the nested linear code.
+First, it achieves the capacity of any channel with state (e.g. asymmetric channels).
 Second, simulation results show that the proposed code achieves a smaller error rate compared to the nested linear code.
+We also discuss a sparse construction where the belief propagation algorithm can be applied to improve the coding efficiency. \fi

-\ifshortver \textit{A full version of this paper is accessible at: }https://arxiv.org/pdf/?????????????????????.pdf \fi
+\ifshortver \textit{A full version of this paper is accessible at: }https://arxiv.org/pdf/2201.10171.pdf \fi

 {}